MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemBehavior.md

 ### -ProcessTemplate

-The process template to modify containing the WorkItem type to be updated.
+The Process Template containing the WorkItem type to be updated.
 Note that the built-in templates ("Scrum", "Agile" etc.) cannot be modified, only custom templates (derived from the built-in ones) can be changed.

 ```yaml
 Type: Object